 EFT and Matrix Reimprinting help you to change negative beliefs

 The beliefs that are running you 95% of the time come from your subconscious.
 Your beliefs cause your thoughts, your thoughts cause your emotions and feelings.
 We have 70,000 thoughts a day, notice how many of them are negative.
-You might know how you are supposed to respond in certain situations, yet underneath your calm mask, your stomach is churning, heart racing, palms sweating and you are tense all over.
+You might know how you are supposed to respond in certain situations, yet underneath your calm mask, your stomach is churning, your heart is racing, your palms sweating and you are tense all over.
 You may not be exploding in anger or tears but you know you are triggered and you find it hard to respond in a healthy way.
-That’s a huge tax on your body, leading you into physical and emotional stress.
+That’s a huge tax on your body, leading you to physical and emotional stress.
 You don’t want that either and especially not on a daily basis.
 That can lead to adrenal fatigue.

 It’s possible to upgrade our beliefs